 Congratulations on officially becoming 37 weeks pregnant!
 It’s a big accomplishment to make it this far.
 Each passing day brings you one step closer to finally meeting your little one.
 Your baby is now considered ‘at-term’ and can actually arrive at any time now!

 When you’re expecting, it’s quite easy to lose track of how many months pregnant you are because you’re so focused on counting weeks.
 Well, we’re here to tell you that you’ve officially entered the second week of your ninth month of pregnancy.

 There are a lot of things going on in there with a baby, and a lot of changes happening in your body as it prepares for labor and delivery.
 Let’s find out all about it.

 How big is your baby at 37 weeks?

 Remember when your little one was the size of a poppy seed?
 Bet he doesn’t feel so little anymore!
-Baby is now as long as a stalk of Swiss chard.
+Baby is now as long as a head of romaine lettuce.

 37 weeks pregnant baby position